ag143/Az-900/mod-2-az-architecture.md

 ```

+**Azure file sync**
+- Azure File Sync additionally has the ability to transform Windows Server into a quick cache of your Azure file share
+- Most recently accessed file in local server (for quick access) and least visited in the cloud [cloud tiering]

 > Azure supports both real-time migration of infrastructure, applications, and data using Azure Migrate as well as asynchronous migration of data using Azure Data Box.

 ## Azure Migrate :